pawelad/simple-site-crawler/README.md

 # simple-site-crawler
-Simple website crawler that asynchronously crawls a website and all subpages that it could find, along with static content that they rely on.
+Simple website crawler that asynchronously crawls a website and all subpages that it can find, along with static content that they rely on.
 You can either use it as a library, inside your Python project or check out the provided CLI that can currently show you the crawled data (links, images, CSS and Javascript files) for each found site amd create a `sitemap.xml` file.